lazymesh/QuestionAnswers/README.md

 # QuestionAnswers

-This a test project for posting questions and answers by users
+This a test project, using GraphQL, Sangria and Neo4j, for posting questions and answers by users

 You can create `users` by using mutation